8 Best Legal Case Management Software Tools for Law Firms

 • Learning curve for teams new to automation tools

-4. Filevine – Best Legal Case Management Tool for Litigation Firms
+4. Filevine – Best for Litigation-Heavy Practices

 Filevine is tailored for litigation-heavy practices and excels in organizing large volumes of case data.
 It's known for helping firms handle case deadlines, document templates, and collaboration all in one space.